The Blessing (David "Fathead" Newman album)

-The Blessing is the final studio album by saxophonist David "Fathead" Newman, recorded in the year 2008 and released under HighNote label the following year (2009).
+The Blessing is the final studio album by American saxophonist David "Fathead" Newman, recorded in the year 2008 and released under HighNote label the following year (2009).

 Reception

 In his review on Allmusic, Ken Dryden states: "David "Fathead" Newman's last recording session took place just a few weeks before his death from pancreatic cancer.
 Although he obviously doesn't exhibit the power heard on his earlier recordings, like Charlie Rouse and Stan Getz before him (fellow cancer victims who recorded not long prior to their deaths), Newman more than holds his own throughout the date...
 Newman benefited from frequent recording opportunities with HighNote during his last years, and he went on top with this fine effort.".
 On All About Jazz, Andrew Velez observed: "What an apt name The Blessing is for David Newman's final recording before his death ended a long career last January (2009).
 He played for more than a decade with Ray Charles and alongside Herbie Mann, Aretha Franklin and Roy Ayers, among many others.
 For this last studio session he was in fine form".